 Every button layout descriptor in a project is stored only once; also if you use the layout for multiple buttons.
 Button layout descriptors are stored in a database called the Button Repository.

 DetailsIt is recommended to specify the button layout that you are going to use most often, in the pre-defined button layout named Default.
-If you do that, every new button that you add to your project will automatically, by default show that layout.
+If you do that, each new button that you add to your project will automatically, by default show that layout.

 Example: Button Repository DemoThis demo shows that buttons can be created with many special designs.
 Important for the button design is the graphic that is used as its background.
 In the demo, a number of buttons are semi-transparent.
 This is a feature of the background image used for the button.
 If you want to create your own semi-transparant button graphic, you will need third-party graphics software.